IMakeThingsWithCode/demo-streamed/README.md

 > This project is **not** robust.
 It is a quick and dirty way of getting demo recording working on Linux.
 Don't expect your experience to be streamlined or working out-of-the-box.
 If you are looking for something a little more professional, please check out [HLAE](https://github.com/advancedfx/advancedfx).

+A few advantages of external:
+- Easily tweakable to work on many machines
+- Doesn't require injection
+- Externals can be build from the ground up very quickly (this program could be ported to other operating systems easily)

+*This project is external as in it emulates keypresses, not as in it edits memory.*

 ## Installation
 ### Dependencies (apt)